flloaers/renshuu-activity-tracker/README.md

 └── README.md
 ```

-## 📄 License
-MIT License - feel free to use and modify!

-## 🤝 Contributing
-Issues and pull requests welcome!
-This is a learning project, so feedback is appreciated.

-## 🔌 API Usage Notes
-⚠️ **Rate Limiting**: Be mindful of Renshuu's API limits.
-The current setup is meant to fetch data once daily, which is well within reasonable limits.

 ## 🔧 Troubleshooting
 - **API Key Issues**: Ensure your key is correctly set in the `.env` file.